akssj/ecommerce/README.md

 + Database: postgresql
 + Tests: TestNG, REST Assured, postman

-## Run
+## Build and Install
-- Import project to IntelliJ IDEA.
-- Download and install PostgresSQL from https://www.postgresql.org/
-- Run project from IntelliJ IDEA.
-- Acess web app at http://localhost:8080/main

-- Alternatively, you may compile the application and run it.
-- To disable it find it in task manager and kill it.
++ Download latest release
++ Unzip and run with terminal

+      java -jar Alledrogo-x.x.jar
++ or download source code, import project to inteljidea and run it